-Black Knight revenues of \$270 \$536 million which are included in our mortgage technology revenues, and \$266 million and operating expenses of \$288 \$563 million and \$275 million were recorded in our consolidated statement of income for the six and three months ended March 31, 2024, June 30, 2024, respectively.
+Black Knight revenues of \$536 \$800 million and \$266 \$264 million and operating expenses of \$563 \$850 million and \$275 \$287 million were recorded in our consolidated statement of income for the six nine and three months ended June 30, 2024 September 30, 2024, respectively.
 Black Knight revenues are included in our mortgage technology revenues.

-The financial information in the table below combines the historical results for us and Black Knight for the six and three months ended March 31, 2023 June 30, 2023, on a pro forma basis, as though the companies had been combined as of the beginning of the prior period periods presented (in millions).
-The unaudited pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisition had taken place at the beginning of the period periods presented.
+The financial information in the table below combines the historical results for us and Black Knight for the six nine and three months ended June 30, 2023 September 30, 2023, on a pro forma basis, as though the companies had been combined as of the beginning of the prior periods presented (in millions).
+The unaudited pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisition had taken place at the beginning of the periods presented.
 Such unaudited pro forma financial information is based on the historical financial statements of ICE and Black Knight.
-This unaudited pro forma financial information is based on estimates and assumptions that have been made solely for purposes of developing such unaudited pro forma information, including, without limitation, purchase accounting adjustments, interest expense on debt issued to finance the purchase price, acquisition-related transaction costs, the removal of historical Black Knight intangible asset amortization and the addition of intangible asset amortization related to this acquisition.
+This unaudited pro forma financial information is based on estimates and assumptions that have been made solely for purposes of developing such unaudited pro forma information, including, without limitation, purchase accounting adjustments, interest expense on debt issued incurred to finance the purchase price, acquisition-related transaction costs, the removal of historical Black Knight intangible asset amortization and the addition of intangible asset amortization related to this acquisition.
 The unaudited pro forma financial information does not reflect any synergies or operating cost reductions that have been and may be achieved from the combined operations.